 - The Bill of Materials (BOMs): This lists the materials, components, and sub-assemblies required to produce each product and is needed to accurately forecast supply planning.

-The MRP process generates a number of outputs that can be used to improve your production process.
+The MRP process generates a number of outputs that can be used to improve your operations management.
 These outputs include:

 - Purchase Orders: These orders are generated for the raw materials required to produce a product.